3 NEW GADGETS | WORLDWIDE SHIPPING – FREE OVER $150

 Take it as far back as your hiring process.
 Don’t ask people to go above and beyond or mention ‘hard-working, goal-getters in the job description.
 As early on as you can, lay out what daily targets and monthly KPIs are.

 Giving feedback should not be a once-a-year event.
 If you want your team members to improve, you need to give them feedback on a regular basis.
 Talk about ways and ideas to get more efficient, ask them – how they see themselves improving their overall performance, and what do they expect from their managers and higher-ups?
 The feedback should always go both ways if you want efficient communication and an increase in productivity.
+Using an integrated feedback software can help you and your organization implement continuous feedback.

 This doesn’t mean that you need to nitpick their every move, but you should let them know when they’re doing something right or wrong.
 By giving them this feedback on a regular basis, they’ll be able to quickly adjust their behavior accordingly.

 You can also set goals as an HR manager related to this: how many praise moments do you want to incorporate into your monthly schedule?
 Of course, your employees need to live up to this, but setting goals on both sides can help tremendously.
+You may additionally give digital business cards to every employee so they can send virtual badges and thank-you notes to the HR managers for their feedback, and flaunt their recognition badges to their teammates, and many more with it.

 People at work 2 - Luxafor